The 7 Best National Down Payment Assistance Programs for Buyers

 You’re dreaming of buying a home, and you’ve already got your paint swatches and furniture all picked out.
 The only problem?
 You’re not sure you have enough funds for a down payment.
 Is there such a thing as down payment grants?

 It’s a common challenge for buyers, especially those moving into homeownership for the first time.
-In fact, a recent study by the Urban Institute found that 68% of renters said saving for a down payment is a major obstacle for homeownership.
+In fact, according to the National Association of Realtors (NAR) 2023 Profile of Home Buyers and Sellers, 38% of first-time buyers reported that saving for a down payment was the most challenging part of the homebuying process.

 There are a lot of misconceptions around down payments that prevent would-be buyers from getting in the game.
-For example, 62% of Americans believe you need to put 20% down on a home (not true!), when in reality, the median down payment for first-time buyers is just 6%.
+For example, almost half of Americans believe you need to put 15%-20% down on a home (not true!), when in reality, the typical down payment for first-time buyers is just 8%.

 There are tons of programs out there to help buyers get into homes, from loans that offer down payments as low as 3%, to special grants for first-time buyers.

-We talked to top real estate agent Claire Paris, who completes 14% more transactions than the average agent in Portland, Oregon, to walk us through what buyers can expect from down payment assistance programs and how you can find one in your area.
+We talked to top real estate agent Claire Paris, who sells homes 46% faster than the average agent in Portland, Oregon, to walk us through what buyers can expect from down payment assistance programs and how you can find one in your area.

 What’s down payment assistance, or a down payment grant?